-If you’re a fellow “points” person like me, you’ll be very happy to know that another SPG property has opened in Taipei: the Aloft Beitou.
+If you’re a fellow “points” person like me, you’ll be very happy to know that another Marriott/SPG property has opened in Taipei: Aloft Beitou.

-The Aloft Beitou just opened in January 2017.
-It’s got 292 rooms plus all the amenities, features and perks you’d expect at any other Aloft around the world.
-(The only other location I’ve stayed at is in Munich.)
+The Aloft Beitou opened in January 2017.
+It has 292 rooms plus all the amenities, features and perks you’d expect at any other Aloft around the world.
+(I’ve also stayed at the Aloft in Munich.)

-There’s free Wi-Fi everywhere, a 24-hour gym and a fully-equipped, coin-operated laundry room so you’re not reduced to babysitting a bag of dirty clothes — my #1 pet peeve about being on the road.
+There’s free Wi-Fi everywhere, a 24-hour gym and a fully-equipped, coin-operated laundry room so you’re not reduced to babysitting a bag of dirty clothes — my number one pet peeve about being on the road.